 The 1971 Christmas Party took the form of a whist drive and social evening.
 65 members attended and the games were organised by Mrs.Helliwell and Mrs.Hardy.
 Mrs.Hobson ran the whist drive and Mr.Jackson was responsible for the quiz.
 The evening closed with carols led by Miss Dorothy Shaw accompanied by Mrs.Shaw.
 A session of crazy whist was arranged by Mrs.J.Allen at the start of their Christmas party in 1978.
 Winners were Mrs.Caldwell, Mrs.Hobson, Mrs.Hollis and Mrs.Mosley and after a buffet supper the Second Harmony Group for Netherthong entertained with songs and led the carol singing.
 Mrs.Joan Henderson presided, Mrs.Hardy won the prize for the best cracker and the yearly prize went to Mrs.Sandford.

 The guest speaker at the February 1973 meeting was the chief sub-editor of the Huddersfield Examiner who said that 150 staff were employed to produce 50,000 copies of the paper six days a week.
-In December 1974, 50 members attended their Christmas Party.
-Nine young music pupils of Alfred Boothroyd brought their instruments and played some carols and old favourite songs.
+In December 1974, 50 members attended their Christmas Party and were entertained by nine young music pupils of Alfred Boothroyd, who brought their instruments and played carols and old favourite songs.
 After a traditional supper, card-bingo was played.
 Mrs. Dearnley won a competition for a Christmas cracker.

 The Women’s Institute held their Spring Show in May 1991 in the J and I School and cooking, flower arranging, handicrafts and photography were all displayed and judged.
 The photograph shows from left : Audrey Allan, Netherthong WI president, Lynne Clark, secretary Marianne Wilson, Sheila Gledhill and Joyce Rothwell.